 - Adjust the clamp using the spanner and plier.

 - Once done with the connection, test for continuity using the continuity tester.

-How to check house earthing
+How to check if your house is properly earthed

-It is important you know how to check if your house is earthed, and also if it works properly.
+It is important you know how to check if a house is earthed, and also if it works properly.
 Although the National Electric Code recommends earthing on every house, older homes may not have it.

 To use a test lamp, plug the wires from the lamp into the positive and negative ports of the outlets or socket.